htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`GRID_MONITOR_DISABLE_TIME`.

 ``GRID_MONITOR_NO_STATUS_TIMEOUT`` :index:`GRID_MONITOR_NO_STATUS_TIMEOUT`
-    Jobs can disappear from the Grid Monitor’s status reports for short periods of time under normal circumstances, but a prolonged absence is often a sign of problems on the remote machine.
+    Jobs can disappear from the Grid Monitor's status reports for short periods of time under normal circumstances, but a prolonged absence is often a sign of problems on the remote machine.
 This variable sets the amount of time (in seconds) that a job can be absent before